mcfletch/pycraft/README.md

 to allow API access you should not allow untrusted users to connect.

-On your linux machine:
+On your (Ubuntu) Linux machine:

 ```
-apt-get install docker
+apt-get install docker python3
 git clone https://github.com/mcfletch/pycraft.git
 cd pycraft
-git submodule update --init --remote
+virtualenv -p python3 .env
+source .env/bin/activate
+pip install -r requirements.txt
-# NOTE: the following declares that you agree to
+# NOTE: -e declares that you accept the server EULA
-# the Minecraft Server API EULA
-./run.sh
+# NOTE: -b creates a DragonProxy to allow BedRock clients to connect
+./run.py -e -b
 ```

-At this point, you have a vanilla server running in docker with the RaspberryJuice API bridge installed.
+At this point, you have a vanilla Bukkit server running in docker with the RaspberryJuice API bridge installed.

 You can connect to your server by choosing Multiuser in Minecraft Java Edition and typing in the